 State Authorization Regarding Online and Distance Education

-In February 2015, the University’s three institutions became participants in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative.
-Operating under NC-SARA allows the University’s campuses to offer online programs to students who are residents of Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, and Wyoming.
-The University’s campuses are in the process of obtaining state authorization for its online programs in many of the remaining non-SARA states.
+In February 2015, CU Boulder became a participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative.
+Operating under NC-SARA allows CU Boulder to offer online education to students living in Alabama, Alaska, Arizona, Arkansas, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.